Physics Lab Equipment

 This experimental apparatus can not only measure the magnetic properties, but also observe the shape change of hysteresis loop caused by the change of magnetic moment with temperature variation, and measure the temperature when the spontaneous magnetization disappears (i.e. Curie temperature).
 The apparatus is simple in structure and stable and reliable in performance.
 Through the experiments of measuring Curie temperature and hysteresis loop of soft magnetic ferrite materials, students can deepen the understanding of the basic characteristics of magnetic materials.
 The following experiments can be performed:

-2. Measure the basic magnetization curve of soft magnetic ferrite and the relationship curve between magnetic conductivity and magnetic field strength;
+Students will investigate the basic magnetization curve of soft magnetic ferrite and study the relationship between magnetic field strength and magnetic conductivity.
+This curve provides insights into the material’s magnetic permeability and how it responds to external magnetic fields.

-3. Measure the Curie temperature of the ferromagnetic material.
+3. Determine the Curie Temperature of the Ferromagnetic Material:

 The instruction manual contains comprehensive materials including experimental configurations, principles and step-by-step instructions.
 Please click Experiment Theory and Contents to find more information about this apparatus.